Finks-ai/finks-data-architecture/docs/transformation-layer/index.md

 ### dbt on ECS Architecture

-Running dbt Core on ECS provides:
+Running dbt-core on ECS provides:

 - **Isolation**: Each dbt run in clean environment
 - **Scalability**: Multiple concurrent transformations